chisombiri/lyrik-aly/README.md

 # lyrik-aly
 Music lyrics search app

+Inspired my Musixmatch 🎵

-User should be able to search for songs and artist as well
+User should be able to search for songs and artist, and get lyrics of selected song!